StraboSpot/strabo-mobile/README.md

     ionic cli : 3.2.0
     cordova: 8.0.0
     nodejs: 10.1.0
-    npm: 5.6.0
+    npm: 6.1.0
     bower: 1.8.0
     ng-cordova: 0.1.27-alpha
     openlayers: 4.5.0
     turfjs: 4.6.1
     jsts: 1.3.0
     underscore: 1.8.3
+    localforage: 1.7.1
+    localforage-cordovasqlitedriver: 1.7.0

+### Tested Environment - Platforms

+    android 7.0.0
+    browser ~5.0.1
+    ios ~4.5.4
+    osx ~4.0.1
+    windows ~5.0.0
+    www ^3.12.0

+*Notes:*
+- This list can be generated with `ionic cordova platform list`.

+### Versioning

-*Note: When updates to the app are made, edit the version number of the app in `www/app/about/about-directive.html`, `www/app/login/login.html`, `config.xml`, `config.ionic.xml`, and `package.json`.*
+When updates to the app are made, edit the version number of the app in the following 5 files:
+- `www/app/about/about-directive.html`
+- `www/app/login/login.html`
+- `config.xml`
+- `config.ionic.xml`
+- `package.json`

 ## Running/Testing the Standalone App